 The Comprehensive School Health framework can help to guide and strengthen efforts related to substance use within school communities, while being non-prescriptive and allowing school communities to be nimble and adjust their plans as contexts and needs change.

-Evidence-based substance use education is one component of a comprehensive approach for preventing substance-related harms among youth.
+approach for preventing substance-related harms among youth.

 Policy, the social and built environment, and partnerships and services are other important levers that school communities can integrate into their intervention planning.

 The Four Substance Use Intervention Approaches